IRS Penalty Abatement for First-Time Penalties and Reasonable Cause

 What Is First-Time Penalty Abatement IRS?

 First-time penalty abatement is when the IRS gives you relief because it’s the first time that you have incurred a penalty.
 You don’t have to explain why you filed or paid late.
 Basically, you just have to reach out to the IRS, and say, “Hey this is my first penalty.”
-Then, as long as you meet a few compliance requirements, the agency will remove your penalties.
-Keep reading for a more detailed look at IRS first-time penalty abatement.
+Sometimes, people refer to first-time abatement as one-time forgiveness.

 - Failure to file penalty on unfiled tax returns